 What happens to your wedding ring after a divorce?
-While there are specific etiquette rules and state laws in place to determine the fate of your engagement ring if the wedding is called off, what to do with your wedding ring post-divorce is a little more unclear.
-Even though the marriage didn't last, that ring does still hold some symbolism of a (hopefully) happy chapter in your life, and there's a number of ways to hold on to it in different forms, or even use it to help others.
+While there are specific etiquette rules, and laws in some states, in place to determine the fate of your engagement ring if the wedding is called off, what to do with your wedding ring post-divorce is a little more unclear.
+Even though the marriage didn't last, that ring may still hold some symbolism of a (hopefully) happy chapter in your life, and there's a number of ways to hold on to it in different forms, or even use it to help others.

-That was the dilemma that struck Jordana Horn after she discovered her wedding ring from a previous marriage sitting in a desk drawer, collecting dust, she took to Facebook to ask her friends what they thought she should do.
+When journalist Jordana Horn discovered her wedding ring from a previous marriage sitting in a desk drawer, collecting dust, she took to Facebook to ask her friends what they thought she should do.

 After combing through a list of suggestions that included tossing the ring, selling it, and even melting down the jewelry into a keepsake for her children, none of the ideas seemed quite right.
 "There’s the drama of the cinematic gesture of throwing it into the ocean or something," said Horn in an interview with TODAY Style.
 "But really, the divorce was more than enough drama for me."